AnalyticETH/4naly3er/README.md

-# hedgehog
+# capybara

-hedgehog is an open source static analyzer that competes on Code4rena Bot Races.
+Capybara is an open source static analyzer that competes on Code4rena Bot Races.

 Prizes are held on a community multisig and split amongst all members that contribute to the project.